haithamshahin333/todo-aspnet-api/README.md

   ![Web App Create](./assets/web-app-create.png)

   3. Work through the portal and make selections as shown below.
-Note that the name of the app will need to be unique.
+Note that the name of the app will need to be unique (below I used my initials with 123 - 'hs123').
 Be sure to select `.NET 5` for the Runtime stack:

   ![Web App Form](./assets/web-app-form.png)